25 Fun Games for Tweens to Try this Year

 Freeze Tag:

-One of the best fun games for teenagers, Freeze tag is great fun and gets a lot of exercise in.
-It is similar to a normal game of Tag but when the person who is it touches someone, that person must freeze.
+One of the best fun games for teenagers, Freeze tag is exciting and gets a lot of exercise in.
+It is similar to a normal game of Tag, but when the person who is “it” touches someone, that person must freeze.
 They have to stay that way unless a team member unfreezes them by touching them.
-The game ends when everyone but the person who is tagging is frozen in place at the end.
-Simple and easy but beloved and likely to be a hit for your tweens.
-The Freeze Tag is just one of the many (many) Tag games varieties out there, so before you begin, take your time and do your research.
-You may find other Tag games suitable for the age group you want to entertain.
-We personally love Japanese Tag, but it may be a bit difficult for tweens.
+The game ends when everyone except the person who is tagging is frozen in place.

 Piggy Back Race: